 In 1894, Otto Lilienthal built an artificial conical hill near his home in Lichterfelde called Fliegeberg.
 He made it on the spoils of where a brickyard used to be together with his brother Gustav.

-Standing on the top of the 15-meter-high hill, he could launch his gliders into the wind no matter which direction it was coming from.
+Standing on the top of the 15-meter-high hill, he could launch his gliders into the wind no matter where it was coming from.
 I keep imagining the faces of the crowd that used to go there to see the flying man from Lichterfelde.

 In August 1896, Otto Lilienthal was doing one of these glider tests in Rhinow when his glider pitched forward, heading down quickly.
 He tried to recover his position but couldn’t, and he fell from a height of 15 meters while still in the glider.